 So if I read:

 "I'd hate to have to clean your clock in the primaries" does it mean that "I don't want you to win the primaries"?

-clean someone's clock = beat, thrash, or defeat someone decisively.
+HERE in OE there is an interesting thread about 'clean your clock'.clean someone's clock = beat, thrash, or defeat someone decisively.

 I would like to translate: That dude is much bigger than you and could easily clean your clock.